Advanced Platform Technology Center

 Dustin Tyler, Ph.D.

-Dustin Tyler, Ph.D. is responsible for the engineering, quality and regulatory affairs operations, establishing a vision for the technology development and overseeing design controls and documentation procedures for adoption into the Quality System.
+Dustin Tyler, Ph.D. is responsible for managing the engineering and regulatory operations required to develop devices and technical systems that are compliant with all pertinent regulations for producing prototype and finished medical devices for investigational use.
+He establishes, implements, monitors and maintains Design Controls and other aspects of the APT Center Quality System.
+Dr. Tyler coordinates interactions between Center-supported content specialists in Quality Affairs, Regulatory Affairs, and Engineering to set priorities and distribute professional resources among various APT Investigators and Center projects.
 Dr. Tyler has more than four years of commercial experience in the medical device industry and is an expert in design controls and quality system management.
-Dr. Tyler has been awarded over 5 patents and has three currently pending.
-He holds the appointment of Kent H. Smith II Professor in the Department of Engineering at CWRU.
-Dr. Tyler is an expert in neuroscience, neural interfacing, neural prostheses, and is the recipient of research awards from the VA merit Review program as well as the NIH, DoD, DARPA and other external sponsors.
+Dr. Tyler holds the appointment of Kent H. Smith II Professor in the Department of Engineering at CWRU.
+He has been awarded 17 patents and is an expert in neuroscience, neural interfacing, and neural prostheses.
+Dr. Tyler is the recipient of research awards from the VA Merit Review program as well as the NIH, DoD, DARPA, and other external sponsors.

 Margot Damaser, Ph.D. & Christian Zorman, Ph.D.